Back to blog

 Where the rules actually live

-Across 2,400 .fmb files we’ve analyzed, WHEN-VALIDATE-ITEM triggers account for 38% of all embedded PL/SQL by line count.
-They’re the single largest bucket of business logic in most Oracle Forms applications — more than all form-level triggers, package bodies, and library units combined.
+What fraction of an Oracle Forms application’s business logic actually lives in a single trigger type?
+Across 2,400 .fmb files we’ve analyzed, the answer is 38%.
+WHEN-VALIDATE-ITEM triggers are the single largest bucket of embedded PL/SQL in most Forms applications — more than all form-level triggers, package bodies, and library units combined.
+We’ve written separately about what’s actually inside a .fmb file; this post focuses on the triggers that carry the bulk of the logic.
 An insurance carrier we worked with had 9,700 of them in a policy administration system first deployed in 2001.

 Migrations live or die on how these triggers get translated.